timkeller/timkeller.github.io/speaking.markdown

 ## Thanks

-I've had the priveledge of working with these schools:
+I've had the priveledge of working with these schools and organisations:

 - Sun Valley Primary
 - Silvermine Academy